-"I asked the woman who answered - a Mrs. Jones, which is sort of funny given you are Smith - if the neighbours might have any information about Mrs. Carter.
-She said that there had been a couple there, but the wife had been killed in the May 10, 1941, bombings and the widower had been asked to move to smaller lodgings by the housing authorities since he was one man in a whole house.
-I got his address from Mrs. Jones - the warrant card is quite helpful in loosening tongues.
+"I asked the woman who answered - a Mrs Jones, which is sort of funny given you are Smith - if as neighbours they might have any information about Mrs Carter.
+She said that there had been a couple living where she now lived - Mrs Jones that is - but the wife had been killed in the May 10, 1941, bombings and the widower had been asked to move to smaller lodgings by the housing authorities since he was one man in a whole house.
+I got his address from Mrs Jones - the warrant card is quite helpful in loosening tongues.
 Unfortunately, we've also noticed some criminals forging police identity cards.
 With the War on, we can threaten to charge under the foreign agent rules which puts the wind up even fairly hardened crooks, but the message hasn't fully got out yet."